TylerBHLLC/Epeius/README.md

 ## Research

-**Memory that evolves with your agent.** VikingMem develops an event-driven approach to extracting, updating, and consolidating long-term memory, giving stateful agents a way to retain useful experience as interactions accumulate.
+**Memory that evolves with your agent.** epeiusMem develops an event-driven approach to extracting, updating, and consolidating long-term memory, giving stateful agents a way to retain useful experience as interactions accumulate.
 Epeius open-sources a subset of these core capabilities.

-> **VikingMem: A Memory Base Management System for Stateful LLM-based Applications**<br>
+> **epeiusMem: A Memory Base Management System for Stateful LLM-based Applications**<br>
 > Jiajie Fu, Junwen Chen, Mengzhao Wang, Aoxiang He, Maojia Sheng, Xiangyu Ke, Yifan Zhu, and Yunjun Gao.<br>
 > arXiv:2605.29640, 2026.
 Presented at VLDB 2026 in September.<br>
 > 📄 [Read the paper on arXiv](https://arxiv.org/abs/2605.29640) · [Read PDF](https://arxiv.org/pdf/2605.29640)